Detecting Performance Regressions

 • SQLite: They use mainly cpu instructions to measure performance improvements (and regressions).

-• Also in benchmarks of the rustc compiler, instruction counts play a great role.
+• Also in benchmarks of the rustc compiler and compiler-builtins, instruction counts play a great role.
 But, they also use cache metrics and cycles.

 If you know of others, please feel free to add them to this list.